fgasparro/EdgeDS-Docs/docs/EdgeDS_Admin.rst

 Data Server Parameters
   You can change the Port address and the location of data storage.
 The default Port 5000; however, any available port can be selected.
 In the *Storage Location* section, select any available storage location.
   Changing these settings requires stopping and restarting the Edge data server.
-See xxx for information.
+See :ref:'Edge_Install_topic:' for information.
-  (This is a limitation of the CTP version.)

 Data Server Store
   The data server has two configurable settings: